gemforce-team/gemforce/results/README.md

 ### Results naming convention

-The results are divided in folders for each gem type (leech/managem/killgem).
+The results are divided in folders for each gem type (leech/managem/killgem) and then in subfolders for recipe kind.
-Leech gems are only used as amplifiers, the leech folder is needed for testing purpose.
+Leech gems are only used as amplifiers, the leech folder is needed only for testing purpose.

-First part of the name describes what kind of recipe this is (leech/managem/killgem).

-Second part is:
+Recipe names are composed by a gem type (as above), a recipe kind and number(s) for the recipe length.

+The recipe kind can be:

-* `comb` - a combine which should be used with an already built gem
+* `combine` - a combine which should be used with an already built gem
 * `amps`    - a pair of main gem spec and amps spec in optimal proportions, though they don't take the combine into consideration
 * `omnia`   - a set of four recipes: a main gem spec and its amps spec in optimal proportions and a pair of optimal combines for both, it's the pinnacle of gem "rocket science"

-Third part - number(s):
-number(s) in the last part specify how many gems go into specific recipe:
+The number(s) in the last part specify how many base gems go into specific recipe:

-* `combN` - the combine costs N gems, as easy as it gets
+* combine:    `N` - the combine costs `N` base gems, as easy as it gets
-* `ampsG-A` - the main gem costs G gems while its amps costs A each
+* amps:     `G-A` - the main gem costs `G` gems while its amps cost `A` each
-* `omniaS-C` - the main gem costs S gems, the optimized amps' cost is written only inside the file and both the combines require C copies of the main gem/amplifier
+* omnia: `G-A--C` - the main gem costs `G` gems, the optimized amps cost `A` each and both the combines require `C` copies of the main gem/amplifier

 All the amped recipes here are built with 6 amps for managems and 8 amps for killgems.

-I try to have here all the `2^n` recipes and the best between every `2^n`and `2^(n+1)` for the `amps` and `comb` kinds.
+I try to have here all the `2^n` recipes and the best between every `2^n`and `2^(n+1)` for the `amps` and `comb` sections.
 There are then selected ones from the `omnia` kind, as having all the combinations would be impossible.